Goda’s Slave – Chapter 13: Full of Kanna Rava

 “Like what?”

-“If you want to gratify your sense of self—to make yourself feel important—then go ahead and stand in front of this hurtling chunk of metal and get run over and brag about how you slowed it down for half a second,” Goda continued, “but if you actually want to make a difference, you can’t resist the natural unfolding of a beast like this; you can’t complain about what it does or where it came from.
-You can only jump on top of it and move with it and nudge the levers so that it starts to slowly lean in the direction that you want it to go.”
+“If you want to make yourself feel important, then go ahead and fight this hurtling chunk of metal.
+Get yourself run over and brag about how you slowed it down for half a second,” Goda continued, “but if you actually want to make a difference, you can’t resist the inertia of a beast like this.
+Don’t waste your time complaining about what it does or lamenting where it came from.
+You can’t push against it.
+You can only ride along.
+Then, once you learn how it works, you can nudge the levers so that it slowly leans in the direction that you want it to go.
+That’s all.”

 Goda answered anyway: “If it’s freedom you want, then you hold those levers in your hands already.”